meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

 ```

 Using the `{'': None}` input data caused [the issue that we promptly reported](https://github.com/dpranke/pyjson5/issues/37) and [fixed the bug](https://github.com/dpranke/pyjson5/pull/38), which has since been released in version 0.9.4 of the json5 library.

+> We want to add that the fix was merged and released within 20 minutes of reporting.
+Very impressive work by json5 maintainer [@dpranke](https://github.com/dpranke) 👏

 But what about the future, how can we be sure that the problem never resurfaces?